 These colors should be used occasionally and sparingly.
 Under no circumstances should any of them become the predominant color for a school, department, institute or center.

 Never use Pine Stand and Luminance together in large fields or in close proximity in any instance.

 No values other than those listed on this page may be used.
 Tints and shades of these colors are not permitted.
-The only exceptions to this rule are Paddletail Black and Bucktooth White.
+The only exceptions to this rule are Paddletail Black and Bucktooth White for readability over photos.

 SPOT COLOR ONLY

 We have added a color from the Pantone Matching System Neons.
 Its primary role is to be used in small doses in print as a spot color only, serving to catch the viewer's eye.
 Please contact University Marketing for guidance on the best use of this color.